777arc/PySDR/content/cyclostationary.rst

 where :math:`N` is the number of samples in the signal.

-If the signal is periodic in some way, such as a QPSK signal's symbol shape repeating, then the autocorrelation evaluated over a range of tau will also be periodic.
+If the signal is periodic in some way, such as a QPSK signal's repeating symbol shape, then the autocorrelation evaluated over a range of tau will also be periodic.
 For example, if a QPSK signal has 8 samples per symbol, then when tau is an integer multiple of 8, there will be a much stronger "measure of the similarity" than other values of tau.
 The period of the autocorrelation is what we will ultimately be detecting as part of CSP techniques.

 ************************************************
 The Cyclic Autocorrelation Function (CAF)
 ************************************************

 As discussed in the previous section, we want to find out when there is periodicity in our autocorrelation.
-Recall the Fourier transform equation, where if we want to test how strong a certain frequency :math:`f` exists within some arbitrary signal :math:`x(t)`, we can do so with the following equation:
+Recall the Fourier transform equation, where if we want to test how strong a certain frequency :math:`f` exists within some arbitrary signal :math:`x(t)`, we can do so with:

 .. math::
     X(f) = \int x(t) e^{-j2\pi ft} dt